gatling/gatling/src/sphinx/advanced_tutorial.rst

   4. We use session data using Gatling's EL to parameterize the search.
   5. We use a regex with an EL, to capture a part of the HTML response, here an hyperlink, and save it in the user session with the name *computerURL*.
      Note how Scala triple quotes are handy: you don't have to escape double quotes inside the regex with backslashes.
-  6. We use the previously save hyperlink to get a specific page.
+  6. We use the previously saved hyperlink to get a specific page.

 .. note::
     For more details regarding *Feeders*, please check out :ref:`Feeder reference page <feeder>`.